baoshan/fuzzy_date/README.md

 **Fuzzy Date** proposes:

-  1. a 3 bytes binary format flexible in modeling date
+  1. a 3-bytes binary format flexible in modeling date
-  2. a set of functions to deal with dates of above format
+  2. a set of functions dealing with above format

 Binary Format